Praise, Don't Tease, And Other Tips To Help Kids With Their Weight

 This story comes from Life Kit, NPR's family of podcasts for making life better — everything from exercise to raising kids to making friends.
 For more, sign up for the newsletter and follow @NPRLifeKit on Twitter.

-According to Marlene Schwartz, a psychologist and the director of the Rudd Center for Food Policy and Obesity, a child's immediate family can be a common source of fat-shaming, or commenting negatively on their weight.
+According to Marlene Schwartz, a psychologist and the director of the Rudd Center for Food Policy and Obesity, a child's immediate family can be a common source of fat shaming, or commenting negatively on the child's weight.

 "I think sometimes parents misguidedly think that if they tease the child, that it will motivate them to try harder to lose weight," she says.
 "But there's virtually no evidence that that works.
 And in fact, there's evidence that it causes harm."

 For instance, studies have shown that children subjected to weight-based teasing gain more weight than other children.
-And even less overtly cruel tactics, like advising your child to lose weight or encouraging them to go on a diet, can often backfire, causing lasting physical and psychological harm.
+And even less overtly cruel tactics, like advising your child to lose weight or encouraging your child to go on a diet, can often backfire, causing lasting physical and psychological harm.
 A 2016 report by the American Academy of Pediatrics warned parents and doctors against prescribing or discussing weight loss to kids and teens, because such behavior could increase their risk of weight gain and disordered eating.

 Still, parents can help kids with overweight or obesity eat more healthfully, stay active and maintain positive attitudes about their bodies.
-Here's advice about the best ways to communicate with their children about weight and support their health.
+Here's advice about the best ways to communicate with children about weight and support their health.

 Don't tease — and try to put a stop to others' teasing.